 My search for a better Pin Vise started with better drill bits, or at least a way to change bits without fully reconfiguring the whole Hobby Drill.

 That’s when I found PCB Drill Bits.
 These bits are for drilling Printed Circuit Boards in electronics and computing projects.
 They come in sizes from 0.1mm (insanely small) to 3.2mm (too big) in diameter, are cheap and are usually made from Tungsten Carbide.
 I’m not sure if you’ve ever played Rock-Paper-Scissors-Tungsten-Plastic.
 But Tungsten beats plastic, and pewter too.
 Perfect!
+Although the finer sizes can snap easily when compared to steel – so, be a bit careful with them.

 The best part of these, however, is that the shank (the bit your drill holds) is a standard size. so long as you get a Pin Vise which holds 3.2mm drill bits, which is the standard shank diameter for PCB Drill Bits.